vargavd/angular-complete-guide-course/section-7-notes.md

 We can create a custom one with the `@Directive` decorator before the class.
 We pass an object to the decorator function, which has the following properties:

-- `selector`: css rule to angular where to insert the directive (for example `[appBasicCustomDirective]` - this tells angular to apply the directive to every DOM element which has this attribute)
+- `selector`: css rule to angular where to insert the directive (for example `[appBasicCustomDirective]` - this tells angular to apply the directive to every DOM element which has this attribute; Note: directives are usually camelCase as they are attributes)

 _We can get the DOM element with injection, as a constructor parameter, with the type of `ElementRef`._